Bachelor of Technology - Software Development Degree

 - Grade 12 Mathematics: any (U) level Mathematics

-- Mature students (age 19 years or older) must submit proof of credits in the above courses or their equivalent.
+- OR Mature Student Status (age 19 or older) with the above prerequisite course(s) or their equivalent(s).

 - In accordance with PEQAB requirements, this program has a minimal overall acceptable achievement for progression.